giantswarm/releases/announcements/2020-Week-27/azure.md

 # :zap: This Week in Azure Releases (July 3, 2020):zap:

 [Azure v11.4.0](https://github.com/giantswarm/releases/tree/master/azure/v11.4.0) makes changes to NGINX IC and azure-operator.
-This **improves IP based security access control, increases concurrent connection capacity, ands reduce latency.
+This **improves IP based security access control, increases concurrent connection capacity, and reduces latency.
 It also enables configurability of external traffic policy.**

 **Optional Apps Releases**
 (Can be installed from App Catalogs)